Connect With Us

 What is the conventional loan limit for a multifamily property?

 The conventional loan limit for multifamily properties increases based on the number of units.
-For 2026, a two-unit property has a baseline limit of $1,066,300, a three-unit property is $1,289,150, and a four-unit property reaches $1,602,950.
+For 2026, a two-unit property has a baseline limit of $1,066,300, a three-unit property has a baseline limit of $1,289,150, and a four-unit property has a baseline limit of $1,602,950.
 High-cost areas receive proportionally higher limits for these property types.

 How do I know if my area qualifies for a higher conforming loan limit?